andresmrm/ambulatilis-lux/README.md

 - LuxRender Film > Tonemapper: Linear (manual)

 Then try some rendering to adjust "LuxRender Camera > Close" to a good value for your ambient.

+### Reduce the effect of discrete rotation

+Select the camera object and in object data tab, in the Lens section, change the Focal Length from millimeters to Field of View, and set it to something broader, like 90º.

 ## Name